dhellmann/pymotw-3/source/ipaddress/index.rst

    :synopsis: Classes for working with Internet Protocol (IP)
               addresses.

-The :mod:`ipaddress` module includes classes for working with IPv4 and IPv6 network addresses.
+The ``ipaddress`` module includes classes for working with IPv4 and IPv6 network addresses.
 The classes support validation, finding addresses and hosts on a network, and other common operations.